johnellwood1974/vagrant-ansible-jenkins-example/README.md

 5. ansible-galaxy install geerlinguy.apache -p .
 6. vagrant up

+Thanks to geerlingguy for the excellent Ansible roles which do all the heavy lifting.

 ## Server access
 * vagrant ssh web1
 * vagrant ssh jenkins